 ~ Fresh parsley, for garnish

-~ In a large, heavy pot, heat the oil over medium heat.
+~ In a large, heavy pot, heat the oil and butter over medium heat.
 Add the onion and celery; saute about 5-7 minutes, until softened but not brown.

-~ Add the potatoes, corn, Liquid Smoke, and dried seasonings.
+~ Add the potatoes, corn kernels, and dried seasonings.
 Stir to combine and cook another 10 minutes, adding a splash of water if necessary to prevent sticking.

 ~ Add the broth to the pot, stir, and raise the heat to high.
 Bring briefly to a boil and then lower to simmer; cook, stirring occasionally, for 20-25 minutes.

 ~ Remove from heat, add the soy milk, and partially puree the soup with an immersion blender (you don't want it completely smooth like bisque, it should still have some texture).
 If it seems too thick you can add a little extra water.

-~ Taste for seasoning, and heat through, then sprinkle with a little chopped parsley and serve.
+~ Taste for seasoning and heat through; sprinkle with a little chopped parsley and serve.

 Monday, August 3, 2009

 Everyone who was ever anyone in my hometown's retro-hippie and/or punk scene knew Peter Kudron; the man was a legend.
 An actual hippie, as opposed to wannabes like yours truly, he had a pyramid in his living room, every conceivable herb stockpiled in ancient Bugler tobacco tins, and a heart of pure gold.
 (I swear he cured my mononucleosis with Golden Seal powder; let's just say that the taste "builds character.")
 Sadly, Pete was too good for this world, but I can safely assert that anyone who knew him while he was here recalls his light, his humor, his energy, and his irrepressible personality with as much affection as I do.